Learn the 6 sets of hot real estate statistics from 2022 that will drive your sales in the new year.

 3. Increased Buyer Demand and Competition

-This points to loosening lending standards, making it easier to get a mortgage loan, therefore resulting in more buyers and offers.
+This points to tightening lending standards, making it more expensive to get a mortgage loan, therefore resulting in fewer buyers and offers.

 4. Real Estate Statistics Show the Importance of Home Staging

-2021 real estate statistics showed the vital importance of home staging to maximize a home’s sale.
+2021 and 2022 real estate statistics showed the vital importance of home staging to maximize a home’s sale.

 Buyers scroll through dozens, even hundreds, of online listings in search of one that speaks to them.